 Once the potatoes are softened, add the onion, garlic, ginger, and lemongrass and sauté again for 1-2 minutes.

 As soon as the onions have softened, add the zucchini, salt and pepper and mix.

 Add the peas and vegetable stock and bring to a boil.
 Lower the heat and allow it to simmer for a few minutes.
 Then add the coconut milk.

 Using a handheld immersion blender, whizz the soup while on low heat.

 Keep mixing until you get a smooth constancy.

 Once you like the constancy, transfer to a bowl, garnish and serve immediately.

-You can top with some coriander, a few peas or toasted pine nuts.
-I love to add a couple of lime wedges, to squeeze the lime juice into the soup – delicious when combined with the other Thai flavours.
+You can top with some coriander, a few peas, or toasted pine nuts.
+I love to add a couple of lime wedges, to squeeze the lime juice into the soup – delicious when combined with the other Thai flavors.